Find a spider by...

 It is claimed that this species mostly hides in flowers where its colour provides excellent camouflage, allowing it to ambush any insect that is attracted by the flower's nectar

-The toxicity of this spider towards humans is unknown but its small size means the risk is small
+The toxicity of this spider towards humans is unknown but its small size means the risk is probably minimal

 Note: This species was widely accepted as Diaea pilula until 2014 when its generic name was changed to the one shown above by P. Szymkowiak in